openvinotoolkit/open_model_zoo/demos/classification_benchmark_demo/cpp_gapi/README.md

 The demo uses OpenCV to display the resulting image grid with classification results presented as a text above images.
 The demo reports:

 * **FPS**: average rate of video frame processing (frames per second).
-* **Latency**: average time required to process one frame (from reading the frame to displaying the results).
+* **G-API Pipeline Latency**: average time required to pass one frame through G-API pipeline (from reading the frame to displaying the results).
-* Latency for each of the following pipeline stages:
+* Latency for each of the following processing stages:
   * **Decoding** — capturing input data.
   * **Rendering** — generating output image.
+* **Output Latency**: average time required to get next frame from G-API pipeline

 You can use these metrics to measure application-level performance.